hyperoslo/Aftermath/README.md

 ## Core components

-The following diagram demonstrates a simplified version of the flow in **Aftermath** architecture and defines 4 main components which form the core of the framework:
+The following diagram demonstrates a simplified version of the flow in **Aftermath** architecture and defines 4 main components that form the core of the framework:

 <div align="center">